soberhacker/obsidian-telegram-sync/README.md

 5. Click the **Install** button, then enable the plugin by toggling the switch.

 ## Usage
+1. This plugin is only for Desktop (Linux, MacOS, Windows).

-1. Create a new bot on Telegram by talking to the  [@botFather](https://t.me/botfather).
+2. Create a new bot on Telegram by talking to the  [@botFather](https://t.me/botfather).
-2. Copy the bot token provided by the [@botFather](https://t.me/botfather).
+3. Copy the bot token provided by the [@botFather](https://t.me/botfather).
-3. Open the Obsidian settings and navigate to the Telegram Sync settings tab.
+4. Open the Obsidian settings and navigate to the Telegram Sync settings tab.
-4. Paste your bot token in the **Bot Token** field.
+5. Paste your bot token in the **Bot Token** field.
-5. Configure the remaining settings according to your preferences.
+6. Configure the remaining settings according to your preferences.
-6. Start sending messages and files to your Telegram bot.
-The plugin will automatically sync them to your Obsidian vault.
+7. Start sending messages and files to your Telegram bot.
+8. When you open Obsidian on your laptop etc., it will sync everythink.
+It syncs during all time Obsidian is opened.

+## Tips
+1. For syncing your notes between different devices should use Obsidian Sync, Syncthing, ICloud, Google Drive etc.
+2. If you use Obsidian only on your cellphone, use "share" to transfer data between mobile applications.

 ## Support